Adjust the width and height of a spreadsheet column or row

 It is important to realize that you cannot increase the width of only one cell in a spreadsheet.
 If you have only one cell with a lot of text, you can wrap text that text by right-clicking the cell, clicking Format Cell, click the Alignment tab, and checking the box for Wrap text.

-Note: If Wrap text is not enabled, any text that is larger than the cell will overflow into empty cells.
-If the cell to the right of the cell is not empty, the text will appear to be cut off.
+If Wrap text is not enabled, any text that is larger than the cell overflows into empty cells.
+If the cell to the right is not empty, the text appears to be cut off.

 How can I adjust a cell size using a keyboard shortcut?